 AdSense is undeniably an excellent ad network for small to medium-sized publishers that helps to sell the ad inventories.
 But, like other networks, it doesn’t offer a 100% ad fill rate.
-And, due to the reason, many publishers get an Ad Manager account to integrate more demand partners, manage the advertising channels, and serve ads on the website.
+And, due to this reason, many publishers get an Ad Manager account to integrate more demand partners, manage the advertising channels, and serve ads on the website.

 Since Google Ad Manager is the most widely used ad server by the publishers, let’s take it as an ad server for our cases and find the best set-up for backfilling ad inventories.

 Case I: Google Ad Manager > Waterfall > AdSense